EasyX-Community/binsync/README.md

 If you are unsure about crontab times, this calculator will come in handy [https://crontab.guru/](https://crontab.guru/)

 #### Coming features:
+- Support multiple bindir's (so can have one dir per architecture)
 - Can't think of any at the moment, but please create GitHub or Gogs issue ticket if you have any suggestions